Plinky / Plinky+ Manual

 Shift Bottom hold Synth tap Sets the gain level of Plinky's synth / sampler.
 Above 50% you will start hitting a limiter, which can help to glue patches with wide dynamic range together.
 You can use this as a volume control if you are taking audio from the left / mono output.

-Shift Top hold Wet/Dry tap Sets the balance between the dry signal of Plinky's voice (synth or sampler) and the wet signal of the Reverb and Delay units (the distortion/saturation device is applied directly to the 8 individual voices.)
-The default setting is zero where there is an equal mix of wet and dry signals.
+Shift Top hold Wet/Dry tap Sets the balance between the dry signal synth or sampler voice and the wet Reverb and Delay signal.
+The distortion and saturation is applied directly to the 8 individual voices.
+0 is an equal mix of wet and dry signals.
 100 is completely wet and -100 is completely dry.

 Shift Bottom hold Input FX tap Sets the balance between the dry signal of the audio inputs and the wet signal passing through the Reverb and Delay units.